-The licensee submitted its OIP on February 28, 2013.
-The OIP states that installation of the SFP level instrumentation at ONS will be completed by fall 2015, for Units 1 and 2, and by spring 2016, for Unit 3 based on the end of the second refueling outage for each unit following submittal of this integrated plan.
+The licensee submitted its OIP on February 26, 2013.
+The OIP states that installation of the SFP level instrumentation at PINGP will be completed by the fall of 2015 based on the end of the second refueling outage for each unit following submittal of its OIP.